This is from a section in my new book Healing Your Life !

 Better to re-frame the supposed hurt in more positive terms.
 It makes you feel good and that’s an even better way to spite your enemies!
 That means YOU win in the end!

-Today I can easily picture the dismay on my first wife’s lover’s face, when I hug him and say, “Thank you!” because a number of things were done at the time which made it clear that the pair intended to make it more damaging and painful than it need have been (see also Boom! #94 Breaking Up Intelligently).
+Today I can easily picture the dismay on my first wife’s lover’s face, when I hug him and say, “Thank you!” because a number of things were done at the time which made it clear that the pair intended to make it more damaging and painful than it need have been (see also Healing Your Life! #94 Breaking Up Intelligently).
 It will spoil their fun to realize I benefited immensely from the outcomes.

 Bernie Siegel quotes from a wonderful essay in his book Love, Medicine and Miracles which always makes me weep.
 It’s called “Lessons From The Art Of Surgery” by New York surgeon and prize-winning author Richard Seltzer, in which he describes observing the loving presence of a god: